 Ken was a genuine enthusiast, who did his utmost to continue the tradition and the memory of the singers he had known, by singing the old songs he had collected from them.

-Sadly, he did not live to see his recordings issued on Forest Tracks.
+Sadly, he did not live to see his recordings issued on Forest Tracks or made freely available on the internet as he had wished.
 Ken died in November 2008, aged 84

 Ken always stayed true to himself and was an inspiration to many.
 An Obit thread was posted on Mudcat with tributes and personal memories: http://mudcat.org/thread.cfm threadid=115959